-Before we start, it’s important to understand that Emails are incredibly powerful.
-It has been noted that a third of customers have visited a website and have made a purchase from seeing an email in their inbox – without reading the full email.
+Before we start, it’s essential to understand that Emails are incredibly powerful as a channel to sell stuff.
+It has been noted that a third of customers have visited a website and have made a purchase from seeing an email in their inbox – without even reading the full email.

 Step 1 – Welcome Emails

 The very first email that the subscriber receives from you has a lot of influence on the business-customer relationship — also, your reputation.

 The content within the email is essential as the average open rates are over 80%, and the click-through rates are around 20%.
 Hence, if you have something important to say, the welcome email is an excellent opportunity to take advantage of it.

 Furthermore, it’s also a good chance for the subscriber to turn into a paying customer.
 By giving them an email to say “welcome,” the customer can understand that you’re more than just another business.